 No products in the cart.

 1st Party Property Insurance Bad Faith Cases From Start to Finish (FL)(Recorded Package)

 Audio program! (check our CLE Programs page for live versions)

 Our two-part, six-hour webinar on 1st Party Property Insurance Bad Faith Cases is a must for any attorney new to, or relatively new to this area of law.
 Experienced practitioners will pick up a few ideas and new strategies as well.

 Insurance Bad Faith Cases are tricky whether you are approaching them as counsel for the insured or the insurer.
 And 1st Party Property Insurance Bad Faith cases are on the rise – the increase in hurricanes and fires and all sort of natural disasters has seen a rapid increase in insurance claims and disputes all over the country.

 For example – the hurricanes in Florida, getting worse every year, have had a dramatic impact on properties, insurers and those insured.

 This recorded webinar lays things out for you in a clear and concise manner and provides concrete strategies and tactics to help you win your cases.
 Topics include coverage overview, contract construction, Duties, settlement, and litigation.
 Please see the detailed “What You Will Learn” tab for all of the details about topics covered.

 Both sides of the aisle are represented – plaintiff and defense and you are sure to come away with new tools you can put to use immediately.

 This program will be recorded live on July 27 & 29, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within three weeks after the live program ends.*
+The recorded package is available in audio or video format and includes seminar materials.

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.